-You can configure bot blocking in the YAML files (page 32) for Java, .NET Framework, .NET Core, Ruby, and Python.
+You can configure bot blocking in the YAML files (page 33) for Java, .NET Framework, .NET Core, Ruby, and Python.

 - 9. Select the checkbox to Enable output of Protect events to syslog. - 10.
 Enter the IP Address and Port in the given fields.
 Use the dropdown to chose the Facility. - 11.
 Click on the event severity badges, and use the dropdown to choose a message Severity level for each one.
 The defaults are: - 1 Alert for Exploited - 4 Warning for Blocked - 5 Notice for Probe - 12.
-If allowed at a system level, (page 630) you can check the box to Automatically apply licenses to new servers for Protect.
+If allowed at a system level, (page 670) you can check the box to Automatically apply licenses to new servers for Protect. - 13.
+Turn the toggle on (green) to enable the Retain Library Data function.
+When enabled library details on the last server will be retained instead of being deleted from Contrast during server cleanup.